AfricArxiv/AfricArXiv-overview/PKP-OPS.md

 In September 2018, [PKP and SciELO Announced the Development of an Open Source Preprint Server System](https://pkp.sfu.ca/2018/09/22/pkp-and-scielo-announce-development-of-open-source-preprint-server-system/).
 The Open Preprint System *OPS V3.2 beta* will be launched on Feb 28, 2020.
 Read [The Road to Preprints (Part 1): Introducing Open Preprint Systems](https://pkp.sfu.ca/2020/02/24/the-road-to-preprints-part-1-introducing-open-preprint-systems/)

-OPS pretty much contains all we need and supports all we nee incl.
+OPS pretty much contains and supports all we need for a modern and reliable Open Access preprint service, including:
-- commonly used scholarly types and formats for upload dissemination, i.e. text-based manuscripts, datasets, presentations etc.
+- commonly used scholarly types and formats for upload and dissemination, i.e. text-based manuscripts, datasets, presentations etc.
 - mutliple languages submission / translations of title, abstract, keywords, etc.
 - integration options for ORCID, CrossRef, etc.
 - …